 Car seat safety at Children's Hospital Colorado

-Motor vehicle crashes still kill more kids than any other cause of death - yet more than 90% of the children who attended safety seat checkups in Colorado last year were buckled up incorrectly.
-Make sure you are following the current laws and the safest practice for your child.
-The best practice may differ from the law, so read our tips to make sure your child is properly secured.
+Motor vehicle crashes kill more kids than any other cause of death - and 4 out of 5 car seats are used incorrectly.
+Make sure you are following the current Colorado car seat law and the safest practices for your child.
+The best practice may differ from the law.
+Read our tips below to make sure your child is properly secured.

-Children ages 4-8 (through their 8th birthday) must use either a car seat or booster.
-Effecitve, Aug.
-1, 2011, if you are not in compliance with this law, you could face a fine of $82 or more.
+Children ages 4-8 (through their 8th birthday) must use either a car seat or a booster seat.

 All children under 8 years old

-Colorado Law: Children under 8 years old must be properly restrained in a child restraint system.
+Colorado Car and Booster Seat Law: Children under 8 years old must be properly restrained in a child restraint system.

-Colorado Law: Infants must ride in a rear-facing car seat until they are 1 year old AND weigh at least 20 lbs in the rear seat of the vehicle.
+Colorado Car Seat Law: Infants must ride in a rear-facing car seat until they are 1 year old AND weigh at least 20 lbs in the rear seat of the vehicle.

-Safest Practice: Use a rear-facing seat for as long as possible.
-Many convertible car seats can be used facing the rear until 35 pounds.
-Rear-facing seats offer the best protection during a crash because the whole body (head, neck, and torso) is cradled by the back of the safety seat in a frontal crash.
-They also protect your baby better in other types of crashes, particularly side impacts.
+Safest Practice: The American Academy of Pediatrics advises parents and caregivers to keep their children rear-facing until age 2, or until they reach the maximum height and weight for their seat.
+Many car seats can be used rear-facing until your child weights 35-40 pounds.
+Rear-facing seats offer the best protection during a crash because the whole body (head, neck and torso) is cradled by the back of the safety seat in a frontal crash.
+They also protect your baby better in other types of crashes, particularly side impact crashes.

 Children between the ages of 1 and 4

-Colorado Law: Children who are older than age 1 and weigh more than 20 lbs. must be properly restrained in a car seat.
+Colorado Car Seat Law: Children who are older than age 1 and weigh more than 20 pounds must be properly restrained in a rear-facing or forward-facing car seat.

 Children between the ages of 4 and 8

-Colorado Law: Children 4-8 must continue to ride in a child restraint.
-This can be a five point harness child safety seat for younger children or a booster that uses the vehicle's lap and shoulder belt as kids get older and bigger.
+Colorado Booster Seat Law: Children between the ages of 4 and 8 years old (through their 8th birthday) must continue to ride in a child restraint.
+This can be a five-point harness child safety seat for younger children or a booster that uses the vehicle's lap and shoulder belt as kids get older and bigger.

 Safest Practice: Children should be in a booster in the back seat until they are 57" tall and at least 8 years old.
 Studies have shown the use of booster seats can reduce the risk of injury by 59% compared to seat belts alone.
 Keep your child in a booster until: